Carmen E. Garza: Misconduct allegations

 A misconduct complaint was filed against Garza with the Judicial Council for the United States Court of Appeals for the Tenth Circuit before her tenure as magistrate judge ended.
-The complainants, all of whom had previously worked for Garza as law clerks or in other capacities, alleged that Garza had "created an abusive and hostile work environment."
-Garza denied the allegations but indicated "willingness to take appropriate corrective action."
+The complainants, all of whom had previously worked for Garza as law clerks or in other capacities, alleged that Garza had "created an abusive and hostile work environment".
+Garza denied the allegations but indicated "willingness to take appropriate corrective action".

 Tenth Circuit Chief Judge Timothy M. Tymkovich appointed a Special Committee of the Judicial Council to investigate the complainants' allegations.
-Based on the "source, nature, and consistency of the evidence," the Special Committee preliminarily "determined that Judge Garza created what appeared to be an abusive and hostile work environment through a pattern of conduct."
+Based on the "source, nature, and consistency of the evidence", the Special Committee preliminarily "determined that Judge Garza created what appeared to be an abusive and hostile work environment through a pattern of conduct."
 The Judicial Council also noted some evidence that Garza continued to engage in abusive behavior even as the Special Committee was conducting its investigation.

 Because the Judicial Council lacked further jurisdiction over the complaint against Garza after her tenure as magistrate judge ended, the panel concluded the misconduct proceedings on September 14, 2022, without reaching any final findings on the merits of the allegations against her.
 However, in a rare public order, the Judicial Council expressed concern regarding "the continuing lack of awareness of what specifically constitutes abusive conduct and a hostile work environment" in the courts overseen by the Tenth Circuit, and it directed court personnel to better educate federal judges and their employees on appropriate workplace conduct and the prohibitions on retaliation against court staff.
 The Judicial Council's decision appeared to be the first time that an order had addressed abusive conduct by a federal judge since new protections for judiciary employees were implemented in 2019.

-In a statement to the Washington Post following release of the order, Garza disputed the Judicial Council's preliminary findings, attributed the allegations against her to "incorrect perceptions on the part of the complainants," and suggested that she may appeal the decision.
+In a statement to the Washington Post following release of the order, Garza disputed the Judicial Council's preliminary findings, attributed the allegations against her to "incorrect perceptions on the part of the complainants", and suggested that she may appeal the decision.
+Garza subsequently filed a petition for review of the Judicial Council's order with the Committee on Judicial Conduct and Disability of the Judicial Conference of the United States, but this petition was denied.

 Personal life

 Garza is the daughter of former New Mexico Third Judicial District Attorney Lalo Garza and Margie Garza.

 Garza is the older sister of former Doña Ana County Magistrate Judge Carlos Garza.
-Carlos Garza was also the subject of a judicial misconduct investigation, having been removed from the bench by the New Mexico Supreme Court in 2006 and barred from holding judicial office following allegations of drug abuse and abuse of position.
+Carlos Garza was also the subject of a judicial misconduct investigation, having been removed from the bench by the New Mexico Supreme Court in 2006 and barred from holding judicial office following allegations abuse of position.

 Garza is also sister to former Las Cruces city manager Robert Garza.